ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 make debub-api
 ```

 Go to `/api/internal/handlers.go` and place a break point in one of the handlers.
-Within VSCode, Click "Launch Remote" button in the debugger tab.
-Next navigate to the route that triggers the handler.
+Within VSCode, click the "Launch Remote" button in the debugger tab.
+Next, navigate to the route that triggers the handler.
 You should see the editor pause where you placed the break point.

 ![](/media/screen-shot-2020-01-12-at-21.24.33.png)

 # Testing

+Unit tests do not require you to have the applications running to make a test.

 ### Demo